 If you or a loved one has recently been injured in a Georgia accident that you believe was due to the negligence of a government employee or entity, you may be entitled to monetary compensation.

-Christopher M. Simon is a dedicated Atlanta car crash injury attorney who is well-versed in the GTCA.
+Christopher M. Simon is a dedicated Atlanta auto accident attorney who is well-versed in the GTCA.
 Attorney Simon knows what it takes to succeed on behalf of his clients, and works tirelessly to help them obtain the compensation they deserve.
 To learn more, call (404) 259-7635 to schedule a free consultation to discuss your case today.
 Calling is free, and we will not bill you for our services unless we are able to help you obtain the compensation you deserve.